JRamosGarcia/bitcoindAdapter/README.md

 ```
 ## .properties configuration

-.properties file are almost auto-explicative. remarks on the following properties:
+.properties file are loaded by configurationServer service.
+These properties are almost auto-explicative:

 * `refreshIntervalSec: "5"`
 Interval of mempool refreshing. (a new getrawMempool, getRawTransaction, getBlockCount and getBlockTemplate is made).